Cheap ways to feed free-range chickens and Cut your cost

 when Feeding your free-range chickens you must ensure their nutrition is balanced and that will help you achieve greater results from your free-range chickens.

-If you feed them well, they will lay more eggs and gain better weight.
-Feeding your chickens right may also prevent diseases caused by nutritional deficiency which also contribute seriously to the overall health of your chickens
+If you feed them well, they will lay more eggs and gain better weight. moreover, Feeding your chickens right may also prevent diseases caused by nutritional deficiency which also contribute seriously to the overall health of your chickens

 What do free-range chickens need in their diet?